vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

    | 7002 | Web service provided by Explorer |
    | 8070 | Nebula-http-gateway service |

-- The Linux distribution is CentOS, installed with [Node.js](https://nodejs.org/en/) of version above v10.16.0+ and [Go](https://golang.org/) of version above 1.13.
+- The Linux distribution is CentOS, installed with [Go](https://golang.org/) of version above 1.13.

   !!! caution